tensorbase/tensorbase.github.io/_posts/2021-01-08-eng_rust_tips_1.md

 <p/>
 There are four APIs: __error__, __warning__, __help__ and __note__ on Span for your favor.
 Consult the tracking issue for more[3] .

-In a real engineering, it is easy to provide an in-Rust direct external language editing experience to use that language compiler(e.g. GCC, JavaC) on top of this diagnostics API.
+In a real engineering, it is not hard to provide an in-Rust direct external language editing experience to use that language compiler(e.g. GCC, JavaC) on top of this diagnostics API.

 Great user-friendly proc macro diag experience!